Blogs/MVP Development

 Step 4: Build the Right Team to Move Faster

-No founder scales alone.
-The team you assemble after launching your MVP will determine how quickly and effectively you can iterate and improve your MVP.
+No founder scales a product alone.
+The team you build after your MVP launch determines how fast and how well you can iterate.

 Step 5: Market While You Build